 - Bake for 15-20 minutes or until the topping is golden brown.

 - Serve & Enjoy

 - While corn doesn’t contain any gluten, some brands of corn flakes do.
-If it’s not labelled as gluten-free, then it’s likely not.
-With that said, always double check the ingredients just to be sure as I have found some brands are gluten-free even though it’s not advertised.
+If it’s not labeled as gluten-free, then it’s likely not.
+With that said, always double check the ingredients to be sure as I have found some brands are gluten-free even though it’s not advertised.

 - If you love your desserts being on the sweet side, then try adding a sweetener to the apple mix.
 Something like maple syrup or sugar will do the trick.
 Personally, I wouldn’t add more than ½ a cup.

 - You can also swap out the gluten free plain flour for something like almond meal.
 You will get a very similar topping, but it will be a bit nuttier.
 It just comes down to personal preference.

 - You're able to use any apple in this recipe, but as I mentioned above if you want the best results, it's best to stick to something like Jonagold, or granny smith.

 If you love keeping an eye on what you’re eating, then you can find all the nutritional information about this delicious apple crisp below.